Nikhil-1426/Voices-Unheard/README.md

 4.**Inclusive Marketplace**
 A dynamic buy-and-sell platform tailored for underrepresented entrepreneurs.
-Users can browse products, add items to their cart, and make secure payments through Razorpay.
+Users can browse products, add items to their cart, and make secure payments through Stripe.
-Sellers can list their products with images, descriptions, and pricing details.
+Sellers can list their products with images, descriptions, stock quantity and pricing details.

 5.**Seamless Transactions & Order History**
 Buyers can track past orders, view delivery dates, and manage their purchase history effortlessly.